yueliu1999/FlipAttack/README.md

 <img src="./assets/radar_plot.png" alt="radar_plot" style="zoom:61%;" />

 <p align="center">
 Figure 1.
-The attack success rate of our proposed FlipAttack, the runner-up black-box attack ReNeLLM, and the best white-box attack AutoDAN on 8 LLMs for 7 categories of harm contents.
+The attack success rate of our proposed FlipAttack (blue), the runner-up black-box attack ReNeLLM (red), and the best white-box attack AutoDAN (yellow) on 8 LLMs for 7 categories of harm contents.
 </p>